-While the results of the 2019 point-in-time count are pending, in 2018, that count found that more than 2,100 people were experiencing homelessness in Austin and Travis County, with more than 1,000 of those living unsheltered, a roughly 5 percent increase from the previous year’s count.
-Moreover, the count only captures some of the people.
-Ann Howard of ECHO told KXAN last week that, “In a given year, we might assess 7,000 individuals or households that need help, but only have the resources for 2,000.”
+The 2019 point-in-time count found 2,255 people experiencing homeless, with more than half of those unsheltered.
+But the count only captures some of the people.
+Ann Howard of ECHO told KXAN that, “In a given year, we might assess 7,000 individuals or households that need help, but only have the resources for 2,000.”
 And by resources, Howard means the apartments, town homes, and homes, as well as “wrap-around” services that help people find better jobs and better health.

-Our city government is once again taking a hard look at homelessness, this time with an eye toward innovation in the face of the cold, hard facts.
-Last week, Austin City Council renewed the contract with nonprofit Front Steps to continue to operate the Austin Resource Center for the Homeless or ARCH, a move that also came with lots of changes for how ARCH operates.
+In June, Austin City Council effectively decriminalized homelessness by modifying laws against camping on city streets and panhandling.
+It also approved $8.6 million to create a new, 100-bed shelter in South Austin.
+Earlier this year, Austin City Council renewed the contract with nonprofit Front Steps to continue to operate the Austin Resource Center for the Homeless or ARCH, a move that also came with lots of changes for how ARCH operates.
 Front Steps will offer fewer beds but a better paid staff and better managed caseloads, which it believes will help move people through the system more quickly.
 (In fact, homeless people have told me that one of the obstacles in their receiving the help they need has been the constant turnover in case worker staff.
 Having to explain their situation to a new person every time impedes progress on a solution, they said.)
-The City will also open a new shelter with supportive services, with the first planned to open later this summer.

 So now may be the time to jump in and be a part of the solution.
 For those who want to help our fellow citizens, there are a number of opportunities to volunteer and give.
-As Ann Starr of Mission Capital once told me, there are some nonprofits that act as nets, catching people as they fall, and others that act as ladder, helping people lift themselves up.
-So to help you sort out how much you can help, here’s a list of volunteer opportunities to catch and lift-up homeless people in Austin, from net to ladder.
+To help you sort out how much you can help, here’s a list of volunteer opportunities to catch and lift-up homeless people in Austin, from net to ladder.

 Foundation for the Homeless offers The Feed My People program, which provides breakfast every Tuesday and Thursday 5-7 am downtown at First UMC Family Life Center near the State Capitol.
 They’re always looking for individual or teams of servers.
 Learn more.